turboapps/docs/reference/command_line/vm.md

 ### vm

-The `vm` command displays the most recent version of the Spoon VM which is available on the local machine.
+The `vm` command displays the most recent version of the Turbo VM which is available on the local machine.

 ```
 Usage: turbo vm